 - You must be unemployed through no fault of your own, and within the guidelines as defined by Texas law.
 Those guidelines include situations such as losing your job in a reduction-in-force action, or you are let go due to a downturn in the economy or at a particular employer.

 - Your past earnings must meet minimum amounts within your given base period.
-Texas is much like most other states that require that you earned a specified minimum amount during your base period for unemployment to make sure you are eligible for unemployment benefits.
+Texas is much like most other states that require that you earn a specified minimum amount during your base period for unemployment to make sure you are eligible for unemployment benefits.
 You must be able to show that you earned wages in at least two of the four calendar quarters that make up your base period.
 In addition, your earnings for the entire unemployment base period must be at least 37 times your weekly benefit amount.

 - You must be ready, willing and available to work.
-If you are offered a suitable position based on your past work history, qualifications and skills, you must accept the position or run the risk of losing your benefits.
+If you are offered a suitable position based on your past work history, qualifications, and skills, you must accept the position or run the risk of losing your benefits.
 As part of your availability to work, you must register with a state Workforce Center, either in person or online.
 After you register, you must make a minimum number of job search contacts each week and record those efforts through a Texas unemployment weekly claim.
 You will need these records when you are asked to verify your efforts, which could happen at any time.
 These Texas unemployment weekly claims ensure you will continue receiving your benefits.

-Why your Texas unemployment claim may be denied.
+Why was my Texas unemployment claim denied?

-- You were fired for job related misconduct that includes violating company policies, violating the law or failing to do your job when you were able to do so.
+- You were fired for job-related misconduct that includes violating company policies, violating the law, or failing to do your job when you were able to do so.

 - You quit your job.
 To remain eligible, you need to have a good reason for doing so.
 This may be due to employer misconduct, engaging in illegal activities, or being asked to do something that is morally or ethically wrong.
 You may also use domestic violence or stalking as a reason that you left your job, and still be able to collect benefits.